 The Sunburst recommendation for French door window treatments: Plantation shutters.
 As they’re installed directly onto the frame and are extremely damage-resistant, shutters are the perfect window treatment for French doors.
 Their timeless looks and energy-efficiency are added benefits for your French door.

 Octagon-shaped windows are some of the most appealing and visually striking windows there are in Houston homes.
-With their special geometry, you would be careless to mask them with a run-of-the-mill window treatment like curtains or blinds.
+With their special shape, you would be careless to mask them with a run-of-the-mill window treatment like curtains or blinds.
 Instead, pick a window treatment that’s able to be custom-built to the window’s unique shape so your home will reap the benefits of your octagon window.

 The Sunburst recommendation for octagonal window treatments: Plantation shutters or window film.
 Shutters are customized to fit perfectly within an octagonal window frame, keeping its unique shape and style.
 Similarly, window film applies directly to the window pane, maintaining the octagonal window’s awesome shape on full display.